- The CX Golden Rule Newsletter

 - Posts

-- Professional Services role versus the CSM role
+- Professional Services versus Customer Success

-Professional Services role versus the CSM role
+Professional Services versus Customer Success

 Discussing who owns the customer strategic relationship, implementation, training and support